GNAYUOHZ/ReID-MGN/README.md

 ## Test

-Use pretrained weight or your trained weight.
+Use pretrained weight or your trained weight

 ```
 python3 train_eval.py --data_path <path/to/Market-1501-v15.09.15> --weight <path/to/weight_name.pt>